Loreb92/wind-noise-detection/README.md

 # Wind detection YAMNet

-This repository contains the scripts to reproduce the paper "Windy events recognition in big bioacoustics datasets using the YAMNet pre-trained Convolutional Neural Network".
+This repository contains the scripts used in the paper "Windy events recognition in big bioacoustics datasets using the YAMNet pre-trained Convolutional Neural Network" to identify segments containing wind noise in audio recordings.

 ## Setup